lwerdna/notes/kvm libvert emulation vm.md

 KVM is a kernel virtual machine, a module for linux kernel that exposes /dev/kvm.

-Do `lsmod | grep kvm` to see that it is loaded. qemu is the actual virtualizer that uses kvm.
+Do `lsmod | grep kvm` to see that it is loaded.

+qemu is the actual virtualizer that uses kvm.

 There is also a libvirt daemon running called libvirtd and can be enabled with `systemctl enable --now libvirtd`.

+`virsh -c qemu:///system list --all` shows system VMs

+`virsh -c qemu:///session list --all` shows my user VM

+# Packages

-qemu-kvm        - The main package libvirt         - Includes the libvirtd server exporting the virtualization support libvirt-clients - This package contains virsh and other client-side utilities virtinst        - contains virt-install, virt-clone virt-viewer     - Utility to display graphical console for a virtual machine virt-manager    - package that has virt-manager utility
+* qemu-kvm - the main package
+* libvirt - Includes the libvirtd server exporting the virtualization support
+* libvirt-clients - This package contains virsh and other client-side utilities
+* virtinst - contains `virt-install`, `virt-clone`
+* virt-viewer - displays graphical console for a virtual machine
+* virt-manager - package that has `virt-manager` utility

-# tasks
+# Tasks

 ## copy a VM to another machine
 `kvm --version` on both machines to verify match